UK stocks got off to a positive start on Friday despite GDP data for May coming in below expectations.

 Shares in solid state battery maker Ilika (IKA:AIM) also fell sharply after the firm announced it would place 17.6 million new shares in a deeply discounted placing, together with an open offer and retail offer.

-The placing is priced at 140p against Thursday's closing price of 200p, sending Ilika shares down over 25% to 149p.
+The placing is priced at 140p against Thursday's closing price of 200p, sending Ilika shares down 17% to 165p.

 A list of FTSE All-Share movers can be seen HERE